stolostron/rhacm-docs/_pages/checklist.md

 ---
 layout: page
-title: Peer review checklist
+title: Writing and reviewing checklist
-permalink: /checklist_peer_review
+permalink: /checklist
 horizontal: false
 ---

 See the following list for guidance when peer reviewing pull requests.

-## Peer review checklist
+## Writing and reviewing checklist

 - [ ] Are file names, headers, and titles consistent with the feature and the rest of the component doc?
 - [ ] For bugs, is the diff clearly addressing the customer concern or code change?